Minister: Darrel Ferland

 As Minister of the Traditional Economies Portfolio, Darrel Ferland has created and further stimulated Red River Métis traditional economies.
 Creating and restoring local economies provides an opportunity to conserve natural ecosystems and allows for economic development and capacity building within the Manitoba Métis Federation (MMF).

-Within the Energy, Infrastructure and Resources Management (EIRM) Department, the Traditional Economies Portfolio covers all aspects of fish and fish habitat.
-Additionally, the Traditional Economies Portfolio consists of the MMF forestry file, which includes pursuing sustainable forestry operations and engaging Manitoba and proponents on forestry and peatland management that directly impacts Red River Métis harvesting rights.
+Within the Energy, Infrastructure and Resources Management (EIRM) Department, the Traditional Economies Portfolio covers all aspects of fish and fish habitat and consists of the MMF forestry and peatland files, which includes pursuing sustainable operations and engaging Manitoba and proponents on forestry and peatland management that directly impacts Red River Métis harvesting rights.

 Several developments in the fish and fish habitat, forestry, and peatland files include the following:

-Forest management activities are comprised of timber harvesting, access development, access control, renewal, road development and decommissioning- which directly affect Red River Métis harvesting rights.
-Manitoba recognizes it has a duty to consult and accommodate in a meaningful way with the MMF on behalf of the Red River Métis with respect to forestry operations in Manitoba.
+Forestry and peatland management activities are comprised of timber harvesting, access development, access control, renewal, and road development and decommissioning, which directly affect Red River Métis harvesting rights.
+Manitoba recognizes it has a duty to consult and accommodate in a meaningful way with the MMF on behalf of the Red River Métis with respect to forestry and peatland operations in Manitoba.

 The MMF is involved in the engagement and consultation process for the following forestry and peatland related files: